ibm-cloud-docs/openwhisk/actions_go.md

 ### Working with vendor libraries
 {: #vendor-libs-go-actions}

-You can include dependencies by populating a `vendor` directory inside the source `zip` when you compile the Go Action.
+You can include dependencies by populating a `vendor` directory inside the source `zip` archive when you compile the Go Action.
 The `vendor` directory does not work at the top level.
 You need to place the `vendor` directory within `src/` and inside a package directory.
 {: shortdesc}

 Continuing with the previous example, use the log package `logrus` in `hello.go`.